 Responsibility to follow these rules and relevant law

 These rules must be followed by officers, contractors, consultants and any other person responsible for procuring, managing or supervising contracts on behalf of the Council.
-Refence to Officer shall include any other persons procuring or managing contracts on behalf of the Council.
+Refence to officer shall include any other persons procuring or managing contracts on behalf of the Council.

 Officers must take all legal, procurement, financial, technical and other advice that they need to ensure they comply with the law and the Council’s rules and policies and that the procurement method and contract are fit for purpose.
 Executive Directors and Heads of Service must ensure their service areas comply with these rules, the law and all other relevant constitutional rules (such as the Finance Rules).